Stress Relief: Beyond Relaxing Music and Relaxation Candles

 The right concentration means focusing on one thing at a time.
 It is believed that meditation is the best example of the right concentration and an integral part of Buddhism.
 It’s well-known that meditation reduces stress, anxiety and depression as well as affects physical health in a positive way.

 These days I’m reading another powerful book which is called Reality Transurfing by Vadim Zeland.
-I’m planning to write an extensive review of the book as soon as I finish it.
-However, I must warn you that the book requires some preparation.
-I am afraid that not everyone is able to understand it, as all people are on different levels spiritually.
-If you’re interested in improving your quality of life, I’d recommend you to read The Seven Spiritual Laws of Success first, and then, if you are mentally ready, read the masterpiece by Vadim Zeland.
-Zeland looks at the same concepts from a slightly different angle.
+Zeland looks at the same concepts as Deepak Chopra but from a slightly different angle.
 If Chopra looks at them mostly from the spiritual angle, Zeland looks at them from the angle of your own wellbeing.
 Of course, both angles are correlated.
 Needless to say, this very article was inspired by the two books as they influenced my life and its quality in a positive way.

 So, having read a lot of information on mindfulness and spirituality, and having received answers to most of my questions, I’ve figured out that our life, at some particular moment, is the result of our actions, thoughts (including limiting beliefs) and words in the past.
 If you get ill, it’s Karma, and it wants you to reconsider some of your past or maybe current actions, lifestyle, thoughts.
 If you’ve been rushing through life, trying to earn all money in the world, if you’ve been neglecting your family, if you’ve been rude to people, if you’ve been thinking that you control everything, if you’ve been a toxic boss, if you’ve been stressing yourself out, etc…don’t be surprised when you learn about your illness.
 You still have a chance though.
-The purpose of this article is to give you an idea that there’s another life: peaceful one with as little stress and problems as possible.
+The purpose of this article is to give you an idea that there’s another lifestyle: a stress free lifestyle.

 And vice versa, if you are a kind person, you give without the desire to get something in return, if you don’t lie, don’t gossip, if you help animals, if you don’t cling to situations and negative thoughts, if you don’t have unrealistic expectations, if you’re nice to people, if you are ready to put effort to achieve your goals, if you don’t crave power and wealth for the sake of being rich, if you don’t harm others, don’t kill living beings be it even a fly, if you understand that you have nothing under your control as you are not God but just a human, if you understand that you’ll face consequences for all your thoughts and actions, if you pay attention to your mental health, if you don’t make money your God and don’t sacrifice everything for it, if in case something doesn’t go as planned you don’t fight the Universe but choose the best option thrown at you, if you’re generous…in this case, there is NO WAY you’ll be unhappy, poor, miserable in love, etc. You’ll be able to build healthy relationships, be prosperous, and healthy because you ALWAYS attract the kind of energy you radiate.

 We come to this world not to earn money, not to go to work, not to be nervous because of life, not to buy cool or expensive stuff, not to have fun, but to learn and grow spiritually.
-I hope this article helped you learn something new.
+I hope this article helped you learn something new and from now on you know that long-term stress relief is easy for people who know about the Eightfold Path.
 As I like to say, remember that after all, nothing really matters but kindness.
+Also, see Inspirational Quotes for Going Through Hard Times.

 Let’s spread mindfulness together!
 Share this article with a friend who has been suffering from stress a lot lately.